raspberrypi/documentation/usage/minecraft/README.md

 ## API reference

 For a more extensive documentation of functions and a full list of block IDs see an API reference at [stuffaboutcode.com](http://www.stuffaboutcode.com/p/minecraft-api-reference.html).

----

-Note: Minecraft was previously installed by downloading the files with `wget`.
-These instructions has been updated as the installation is now possible with Raspbian's package manager.

-Previously any Python code accessing the API had to be saved in the `api/python` folder.
-Now you can save the Python code wherever you like.

-If you installed Minecraft the old way, you should delete the folder with `rm -rf mcpi` from the home folder, and follow the instructions above to install the new way.